Rosa Waugh Hobhouse

-Rosa Waugh Hobhouse (1882–1971) was a British social worker and pacifist, who vigorously campaigned for a negotiated end to World War 1.
-She was also a poet, a prolific author and teacher.
-Described by Sylvia Pankhurst as a ‘Quaker with a mystic temperament’. she spent much of her early adult life living and working among the poor of London’s East End.
+Rosa Waugh Hobhouse (1882–1971) was a British social worker and pacifist, who vigorously campaigned for a negotiated end to World War I. She was also a poet, a prolific author and teacher.
+Described by Sylvia Pankhurst as a ‘Quaker with a mystic temperament’, she spent much of her early adult life living and working among the poor of London’s East End.
 She wanted a society based on egalitarian principles which had no divisions on the basis of gender, race, class or nation.
 Towards this goal, Rosa Hobhouse, along with the social activist Mary Hughes and the social reformer Muriel Lester, entered into voluntary poverty as an example of how society could be modelled freed from the constraints and inequalities of class.

 Early life

-Rosa Hobhouse was the youngest of Benjamin and Sarah Waugh’s twelve children, of whom eight survived to adulthood.
+Rosa Waugh was the youngest of Benjamin Waugh and his wife Sarah's 12 children, of whom eight survived to adulthood.
 She was born on 22 June 1882 in New Southgate, London, but spent most of her childhood in St Albans, at the family home of Otterleigh, Hatfield Road.

-Hobhouse was mainly home tutored by her two eldest sisters, Bertha and Freda.
+Waugh was mainly home tutored by her two eldest sisters, Bertha and Freda.
 Bertha encouraged her creative writing and poetry.
 For example, as a teenager Hobhouse compiled a quarterly publication The Scribbler, collections of her own and friends’ stories and rhymes, which she would sell for a penny to family and friends.

-Hobhouse's father, Benjamin Waugh, was a Congregationalist minister who became increasing involved in protecting the rights of vulnerable young children.
+Waugh's father was a Congregationalist minister who became increasing involved in protecting the rights of vulnerable young children.
 In 1884, he co-founded the London Society for the Prevention of Cruelty to Children.
 Five years later this society became the National Society for the Prevention of Cruelty to Children with Waugh as its first director.
-Thus, from an early age Hobhouse became acutely aware of social inequalities; reinforced by visits with her sister Bertha to the poor families of St Albans and from working with her mother to raise money for ‘Mrs Waugh’s Hesba home’ founded by Sarah Waugh for frail and sick children of St Albans in memory of her daughter Hesba who had died, aged three years, of meningitis.
+Thus, from an early age, Rosa Waugh became acutely aware of social inequalities; reinforced by visits with her sister Bertha to the poor families of St Albans and from working with her mother to raise money for ‘Mrs Waugh’s Hesba home’ founded by Sarah Waugh for frail and sick children of St Albans in memory of her daughter Hesba who had died, aged three years, of meningitis.